SEO Content Examples: 6 Real Formats That Rank and Drive Traffic in 2026

 Notice the pattern: each H2 is a question matching what someone might ask Google or Perplexity.
 This format earns featured snippets and AI Overview citations because the structure makes it easy for language models to extract clean answers.

 The body of each section answers the question directly, uses specific numbers and named examples (Google Search Console, SEMrush, Yoast SEO, Rank Math), and avoids padding with generic statements.
+This is also the foundation of any well-structured blog post.

 What Makes a Comparison Page Rank?